jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Getting-Started/Create-Instance.md

 # Create Instance

 You can quickly create a MongoDB instance via MongoDB console or API.
-For billing instructions of instance, see "[Price Overview](../Pricing/Billing-Overview.md)" and "[Billing Rules](../Pricing/Billing-Rules.md)".
+For billing instructions of instance, pelase see "[Price Overview](../Pricing/Billing-Overview.md)" and "[Billing Rules](../Pricing/Billing-Rules.md)".

 This article describes how to create a MongoDB instance via console.